 Each one of these characters, even the small ones with bit parts, can easily be identified without the use of their clothes or their role in the story.
 Take it from me; that is far from easy to do.

 Once we have these wonderfully created specimens, which your audience loves and worships, our writer does the one thing every newcomer is too scared to do: she cracks them open and spills their guts.

-I see a common problem in published fiction where authors are afraid to do any lasting damage to the characters of the story.
-They’ll kill tiny characters of no significance, and they may even injury their protagonists a bit, but they won’t do anything that rips them apart internally or remove a prominent character that would upset audiences.
+I see a common problem in published fiction where authors are afraid to do any lasting damage to the characters in the story.
+They’ll kill tiny characters of no significance, and they may even injure their protagonists a bit, but they won’t do anything that rips them apart internally or remove a prominent character that would upset audiences.

 Arakawa has no such fears, to the point of things being rather dangerous if you’re a character with a first and last name.
 These characters will feel pain both physically and emotionally, and maybe have their whole world ripped out from under them.

 The best example in the show comes from the characters Winry and Scar.
-Scar is already tragic in his own right: his homeland of Isvalla is being invaded by a greedy, conspiracy-laced government.
+The scar is already tragic in its own right: his homeland of Isvalla is being invaded by a greedy, conspiracy-laced government.
 But then he wakes up in the hospital run by two people from the enemy country.

 He kills them in a blind panic, even though the two in question are doctors that are healing everyone and anyone they come across.
 And lo and behold, he’s confronted on his “Kill All Alchemist Quests” by their daughter.
 Said daughter has lost both parents in one swoop, is now facing their killer, and can’t bring herself to kill him.

 But in that same moment, with Fullmetal Alchemist characters and other moments to follow, we see why this formula works so well.

 Because each of these characters has such a strong personality, they have a chance to shine when tragedy strikes.
 Instead of crumbling under the trauma, most of them will build themselves back up to be bigger and better than they started.